-The hardest part about a schedule reboot is sticking to that schedule.
+The hardest part about a cleaning schedule reboot is sticking to that new cleaning schedule.
 The first week or two you have the motivation, you like that your house is staying clean, and then you start losing your motivation.

 The trick here for me is to remember, I only have to do seven things today.
 My 6 daily tasks that are spread out throughout the day and are easy to do, and that one big task.
 I try to tackle my kitchen and the one big task directly after getting my work done.

 By the time I finish the kitchen and my one big task it’s just easy for me to tidy the house, get toys put away, and sometimes do an extra task.